 2. V Neckline

 One of the most popular styles in the past couple of years, a strapless neckline is pretty self-explanatory.
 The corsage fits tight around the upper body, so it doesn't require straps and draws a lot of attention to the collarbone and decollete area.
-Typically paired with ball gowns.
+This style is typically paired with ball gowns.

-A variation of the strapless neckline, the Sweetheart, creates a heart shape around the bust, adding a bit of dimension and plunge.
+A variation of the strapless neckline, the sweetheart, creates a heart shape around the bust, adding a bit of dimension and plunge.
 The style also comes in a "semi-sweetheart" version which has less of a plunge.